Schumix/Schumix2/README.EN.md

 This code is intended to relay its predecessor.
 It is lay new basis and got many newness.
 More faster and reliable than Schumix.
 The code is written in c#.

-# Platformok
+# Platformos

-A bot kompatibilis a windows és linux rendszerrel.
-Valószínüleg Mac OS X-en is fut de még nem került tesztelésre.
+The bot has compatibility with the windows and linux systems.
+It might be run on Mac OS X but it is not tested.
-Windows alatt ajálott a `.net 4.0` használata vagy újabb.
+Under Windows the `.NET Framework 4.0` or higher is recommended.
-Monon jelenleg minimum követelmény a `2.10` vagy újabb.
+Under Mono at least the `2.10` or higher is needed.

-# Fordítása
+# Compile

 ## Windows

-A fordítás egyszerû.
-Nyissuk meg a `Schumix.sln` fájlt.
-Válaszuk ki a nekünk megfelelõ konfigurációt és fordítsuk le vele.
+The compiling is simple.
+Open the `Schumix.sln` file.
+Choose the configuration that fits for you and compile it.

 ## Linux

-Nyissuk meg a `Schumix.sln` fájlt.
-Válaszuk ki a nekünk megfelelõ konfigurációt és fordítsuk le vele.
+Open the `Schumix.sln` file.
+Choose the configuration that fits for you and compile it.

-## Linux terminál
+## Linux terminal

-Telepítsük a `mono-xbuild` csomagot vagy forrásból.
-Ezután inditsuk el a `build.sh`-t és lefordul a kód.
+Install the `mono-xbuild` package or from source.
+After run the `build.sh` command and the code is compiled.

 # Kód üzembehelyezése